Hiranyaloka/mt-plugin-RegexList/README.markdown

 In the above case, we would want to set the fourth argument to "1", meaning that we only wish to capture the image tag (which is contained by the first capturing parentheses).

 ## LOGGING ##
-T0 aid in development of your regular expressions, the `regex_list` modifier logs each time that a regular expression matches.
+TO aid in development of your regular expressions, the `regex_list` modifier logs each time that a regular expression matches.
 I will create a configuration setting to turn logging on and off.

 ## ROADMAP ##
 - Configuration setting to turn off logging of regex matches.